tim-smart/effect-io-ai/effect/Effect-validateAll.md

 # validateAll

+Applies an effectful operation to each element in a collection while collecting both successes and failures.

+**Details**

-The `validateAll` function allows you to apply an effectful operation to each element of a collection, while collecting both the successes and failures.
-Unlike {@link forEach}, which would stop at the first error, `validateAll` continues processing all elements, accumulating both successes and failures.
+This function allows you to apply an effectful operation to every item in a collection.

+Unlike {@link forEach}, which would stop at the first error, this function continues processing all elements, accumulating both successes and failures.

-This function transforms all elements of the collection using the provided effectful operation.
-If any elements fail, the errors are captured and included in the result, alongside the successful results.
-However, if there are any errors, all successes are lost in the final result, which is an important consideration when using this function.
+**When to Use**

+Use this function when you want to process every item in a collection, even if some items fail.
+This is particularly useful when you need to perform operations on all elements without halting due to an error.

+Keep in mind that if there are any failures, **all successes will be lost**, so this function is not suitable when you need to keep the successful results in case of errors.

 To import and use `validateAll` from the "Effect" module: